-He also abolished the practice of human sacrifice practiced by the Khonds of Orissa, Madras and Central Provinces.
+He also prohibited human sacrifice performed by the Khonds of Orissa, Madras, and Central Provinces.

-Dalhousie passed the Religious Disability Act in 1850 which enabled the Hindu convert to inherit his ancestral property.
+In 1850 Dalhousie passed the Religious Disability Act which enabled the Hindu convert to inherit his ancestral estate.

-Moreover, he also passed the Widow Remarriage Act in 1855 which legalized the marriage of Hindu widows.
+In addition, in 1855 he also passed the Widow Remarriage Act which legalized Hindu widows marriage.

-In 1857 examining universities on the model of London University were established at Calcutta, Bombay, and Madras.
+Examining universities were established at Calcutta, Bombay, and Madras in 1857.